How to get a free year of Disney Plus

 Although Disney's three-years-for-the-price-of-two deal has expired, we'd be surprised if the company doesn't offer more deals before its services goes live.
 Be sure to check back here because we'll keep this up to date with all the deals we find.

-Discuss: Free Disney Plus: The cheapest ways to get a year subscription
+Discuss: Free Disney Plus for a year: The cheapest ways to get a subscription

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.